Dynamic High-Order Control Barrier Functions with Diffuser for Safety-Critical Trajectory Planning at Signal-Free Intersections: Experiments

 \subsection{Datasets}

 Our framework is evaluated using the Interaction dataset \cite{interactiondataset}, which provides naturalistic motion data from diverse traffic participants across various highly interactive driving scenarios in different countries.
 Data from two unsignalized intersection scenarios in the USA (GL and MA) are used, as shown in Fig.\ref{scenes} and TABLE \ref{info}.
 This study addresses the trajectory planning problem for crossing signal-free intersections while disregarding the stop-line crossing rule.
 Thus, trajectories between the point of crossing the pedestrian line and the pedestrian line at the target intersection are intercepted.
 All models are trained in the MA scene, which includes approximately 230 trajectories for each movement: turning right, going straight, and turning left.

-Two experiments are conducted to assess model performance and generalization: one in the MA scene, the same as the training scene, and another in the GL scene, which is distinct.
+Two experiments are conducted: one in the MA scene, the same as the training scene, and another in the GL scene, which is distinct.
+To showcase the multi-task learning ability and safety guarantees of methods, training and testing on the MA scenario are conducted.
+In contrast, the GL scenario was left untrained, serving as a unseen scene to assess the generalization capabilities and safety guarantees of algorithms.
 Notably, all algorithms use the same processed, collision-free trajectory data.